Why Is My Outdoor Outlet Not Working? (5 Causes & Fixes)

 - If wet: leave the cover off and let it dry overnight, ideally with a small fan blowing into it.

-- Once fully dry, replace the cover (consider upgrading to a weatherproof “while-in-use” cover if the existing one is older or cracked).
+- Once fully dry, replace the cover (consider upgrading to a weatherproof “while-in-use” cover, the kind with the deep bubble, if the existing one is older or cracked).

 - Restore power and test.